RUSLoker/Physics2D/README.md

 ### Fields
 - **double x, y**
-	- represents this vector coordinates.
+	- represents vector coordinates.

 ### Constructors
 - **Vector2D()**
     - returns zero vector.
 - **Vector2D(double x, double y)**
-    - returns vector with coordinates that given in arguments.
+    - returns vector with coordinates given in arguments.

+### Static Methods
+- **intersection(Vector2D a, Vector2D b, Vector2D c, Vector2D d)**
+    - returns new vector represents intersection of two lines specified with points a, b and c, d.
+    - if there is no intersection returns null.

-### Methods
+### Concrete Methods
 - **add(Vector2D v)**
     - returns a new vector equal to the sum of this vector and vector given in the argument.
 - **sub(Vector2D v)**